varkmiti/ruby-oo-fundamentals-email-parser-lab/README.md

 - Practice defining a class and using an `attr_accessor` to create setter and getter methods
-- Use TDD to write working code
+- Use Test-Driven Development (TDD) to write working code

 ## Description